FlipVQA: Scaling Multi-modal Instruction Tuning via Textbook-to-Knowledge Synthesis: Related Work

-Recent advances in vision language models (VLMs) have significantly improved the understanding and digitization of complex documents.
-Traditional OCR tools, such as Tesseract~\cite{pendlebury2019tesseract}, convert scanned pages into text but often lose layout information crucial for preserving document semantics.
-Layout-aware models, including LayoutLMv3~\cite{huang2022layoutlmv3}, DocLayout-YOLO~\cite{zhao2024doclayout}, Pix2Struct~\cite{lee2023pix2struct}, and more recently MinerU 2.5~\cite{niu2025mineru2}, unify text recognition, layout parsing, and language modeling within a single framework.
-These approaches can reconstruct document contents from PDFs with impressive accuracy, recovering both textual and structural information such as tables, equations, and multi-column layouts.
-However, the outputs of these models are primarily optimized for readability rather than structured supervision.
-The recognized text lacks explicit semantic annotations, such as question–answer boundaries, reasoning steps, or task-oriented labels needed for effective LLM fine-tuning.
+Document intelligence systems have transitioned from basic OCR to sophisticated layout-aware parsing.
+Traditional tools like Tesseract convert scanned pages into text but often discard crucial spatial metadata~\cite{smith2007tesseract}.
+Modern frameworks, including LayoutLMv3 , DocLayout-YOLO , Pix2Struct , and MinerU 2.5 , have achieved impressive accuracy in recovering structural elements such as tables, equations, and multi-column layouts\cite{xu2020layoutlm,huang2022layoutlmv3,kim2022donut,zhao2024doclayout,lee2023pix2struct,blecher2023nougat,niu2025mineru2}.
+However, these approaches are primarily optimized for document readability and information extraction rather than the synthesis of structured supervision signals, which do not address the semantic alignment required for training reasoning-oriented models, such as identifying question-answer boundaries or linking figures to dispersed textual context.